kukiron/client-server-authentication/README.md

 ### To-Do

-Hook up a frontend (with React) to our REST API backend.
+Hook up a frontend (with React) to the REST API backend.